Rohde & Schwarz: SOVERON

 Soveron is a family of SDR radios for military tactical communication, developed by R&S. The radios work at HF, UHF and VHF spectrums and are based on an internationally common Software Communications Architecture standard with backward compatibility.
 The frequency spectrum ranges from 30 to 600 MHz; simultaneous transmission of voice and data in each radio channel with up to two voice channels is possible.
 The "Transect" fast frequency hopping technology provides robustness against jamming attacks.
 For bandwidth efficient voice compression is a MELPe codec used.
 Soveron is already used by a number of NATO and non-NATO forces.

-When the Russian war of aggression on Ukraine started in 2022, the German government under Chancellor Olaf Scholz (SPD) decided on an off-budget fund ("Sondervermögen") for fitting of German armed forces for example by a state of the art command and information system.
-Rohde & Schwarz was awarded the contract for 2.9 billion EUR in 2022 for Armed Forces Joint Connected Radio Equipment (Streitkräftegemeinsame verbundfähige Funkausstattung (SVFuA)) and will deliver its Soveron program.

-Public known users of Soveron are the Portuguese Army, the Canadian Armed Forces and an unidentified Asian armed force.
+When the Russian invasion of Ukraine started in 2022, the German government under Chancellor Olaf Scholz (SPD) decided on an off-budget fund ("Sondervermögen") for fitting of German armed forces for example by a state of the art command and information system.
+Rohde & Schwarz was awarded the contract for 2.9 billion EUR in 2022 for Armed Forces Joint Connected Radio Equipment (Streitkräftegemeinsame verbundfähige Funkausstattung (SVFuA)) and is delivering its Soveron program to Bundeswehr.
+Public known users of Soveron beside Bundeswehr are the Portuguese Army, the Canadian Armed Forces and an unidentified Asian armed force.

+There are significant problems with the introduction of the Soveron system in the German Armed Forces.
+Tests of the system showed that it is too complex for use in, for example, main battle tanks and under combat conditions, where simple and reliable operation under stress and time-critical situations is required.

+A second issue is the physical incompatibility of the devices with the approximately 200 different vehicles used by the German Armed Forces.
+The Soveron radios are too large and too heavy for many of the intended vehicles.
+A major problem is that the battery capacity of many vehicles is insufficient to power the energy-intensive digital radio stations.
+The alternators are too weak for the Soveron devices.
+In some vehicles, modifications to the cooling system are even necessary to cope with the additional heat generated by the digital systems.